nicolasdespres/hunittest/README.rst

   tells you whether the test suite was successful.
 * ``-t/--top-level-directory`` option just like unittest_.
 * Filter rules system.
-* Time individual tests
+* Time individual tests.
-* ImportError are properly reported while collecting test spec.
+* ImportError are properly reported while collecting test spec (i.e. you see the exception raised while importing the module instead of an uninformative exception coming from unittest loading system)
 * Coverage support if you install coverage_.
 * |hunittest| write a log of all error/failures (in ``.hunittest/log``) so that we can review them using the pager of your choice.
 By